avsm/perscon.net/_wip/changing-nature-of-trust.md

 <!--
 ---
 layout: post
-title: Connected devices, web services and Signpost
+title: The Changing Nature of Trust
 author: Amir Chaudhry
 excerpt:
 ---
 -->

-# Changing Nature of Trust
+# The Changing Nature of Trust

 ---